How to Survive Having an Internet-Famous Relative

 It’s 2019, we’re all helplessly addicted to our phones, and mainstream pop-culture is finally starting to catch up.
 From influencer satire Ingrid Goes West to horror films like Unfriended, in the past few years, shows and movies are finally reflecting the new technology-centric, social-media-dominated world we’re living in.
 TV’s latest attempt to tackle our brave new era of total social-media immersion is The Other Two, a new Comedy Central sitcom written by former SNL head writers Sarah Schneider and Chris Kelly, which focuses an oft-neglected population of the internet-celeb ecosystem: their family members.

-In the very funny new sitcom out today – billed by Vulture as the year’s first great comedy – two dirtbag older siblings are forced to reckon with their preteen brother Chase (a.k.a.
+In the very funny new sitcom out today — billed by Vulture as the year’s first great comedy — two dirtbag older siblings are forced to reckon with their preteen brother Chase (a.k.a.
 ChaseDreams) becoming a YouTube celebrity after his song “I Wanna Marry U At Recess” goes viral.
 While Cary (Drew Tarver) and Brooke (Heléne Yorke) do get jealous of their younger brother, who makes more on one sponsored post than they make at work in months, they also support him and love him, and are determined to protect him from the cutthroat machinations and unpredictable vicissitudes of online stardom.
 But what is it really like to have your sibling, partner, or child become internet famous?
-We called up nine people to hear about the perks and pitfalls of having a YouTuber or Influencer taking pictures of their food across from you at the family dinner table.
+We called up nine people to hear about the perks and pitfalls of having a YouTuber or Influencer across from you at the family dinner table.

 The protective older sister.